tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _class_ __JSONToJava__   [se.natusoft.osgi.aps.json.tools] {

->  Creates a JavaBean instance and copies data from a JSON value to it.
+Creates a JavaBean instance and copies data from a JSON value to it.

-> The following mappings are made in addition to the expected ones: <ul  <li JSONArray only maps to an array property. li  <li Date properties in bean are mapped from JSONString "yyyy-MM-dd HH:mm:ss" li  <li Enum properties in bean are mapped from JSONString which have to contain enum constant name. li  ul
+The following mappings are made in addition to the expected ones:

+* _JSONArray_ only maps to an array property.

+* Date properties in bean are mapped from _JSONString_ "yyyy-MM-dd HH:mm:ss".

+* Enum properties in bean are mapped from _JSONString_ which have to contain enum constant name.

 __public static <T> T convert(InputStream jsonStream, Class<T> javaClass) throws IOException, JSONConvertionException__

->  Returns an instance of a java class populated with data from a json object value read from a stream.
+Returns an instance of a java class populated with data from a json object value read from a stream.

 _Returns_